DragonMinded/libdragon/boot/README.md

    via USB and
  * Support for iQue.
 With a trampoline trick, this IPL3 also works on the iQue console which normally skips IPL3.
+ * Compat build: a special compatibility build is available to make it easier to adapt to old build systems producing a flat file (so that no ELF is required).
  * Written in C code, with comments.
 Even though the code is extremely low-level, care has been taken to make sure it is easily hackable (no hidden assumptions, no dependency on weird corner cases of GCC codegen).